sungjinnam/sample_elmo_regression/README.md

 # Keras+ELMo regression

 This notebook is a sample code of using Keras and ELMo (<https://tfhub.dev/google/elmo/2>) to predict the informativeness score of sentences.
-*Note: This code sample does not contain the sentence data or model weights.*
-*Note: The notebook only contains the preliminary testing results of lager work.*
+*Note: This code sample does not contain the sentence data or model weights.
+The notebook only contains the preliminary testing results of lager work.*

 ## Input